dcurrie/nelua-bbtree/docs/Nelua_observations.md

 places in the code (e.g., see the **three** places I use `preprootslist`), I see that Eduardo is implementing a `__new` metamethod to do the record initialization.
 Hmm.

+## Doubly linked lists

+I prefer the circular version.
+There are fewer special cases to worry about (like head and tail NILs), and any node can be a fast way in, and any node can be left as the only remaining piece of the list.
+It is better suited to my use-case.

 ## Type System and Generics